khanhicetea/today-i-learned/python/Context-Managers.md

     do_something_else(something)
 ```

 Then you ask yourself, why I have to use this `with` syntax ?
-What run inside that statement ?
+What runs inside that statement ?

 Here is how it works, it's called **Context Managers** in object